 If you are caring for someone who has had a stroke, understanding the vital role nutrition can play in an effective recovery is important.
-Here are some ways to promote healthy nutrition after a stroke and help prevent future instances, brought to you by the senior care experts at Home Care Assistance of Tampa Bay.
+Here are some ways to promote healthy nutrition after a stroke and help prevent future instances, brought to you by the senior care experts at home Care Clearwater.

 Drive Down Cholesterol Levels